 Bolts 1 are lock-nutted.
-The Bolts 3 are 1 long and are lock-nutted twice as shown.
-The 21 strips 4 must be quite free to move when the crankshaft is rotated.
+The Bolts 3 are 1⁄2" long and are lock-nutted twice as shown.
+The 21⁄2"

+The lock hand is represented to move when the crankshaft is rotated.

 The left-hand piston rod is held by two Spring Clips, one at each side of the Angle Bracket pivotally fastened by the Bolts 1.
-Inside the cylinder the Rods slide through holes in a 21 Strip and a Trunnion 2.
-In order to show the construction clearly part of the cylinder has been cut away in the illustration.
+Inside the cylinder the Rods slide through holes in a 21⁄2° Strip in the illustration